SanderWooning/keras-UNET-OCT/README.md

 ## Summary

 This repo is put together for automatically segmenting the RPE-complex with a convolutional neural network based on the [Unet architecture](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
 Together with postprocessing-operations, giving the following results in different datasets as shown in the figure 1.
 A network was trained with Keras backend on [the Duke University SD-OCT datatset](http://people.duke.edu/~sf59/RPEDC_Ophth_2013_dataset.htm).
+Firstly the retinal layers get segmented (ILM, BM and RPE).
+After postprosessing, the difference between the BM and the RPE is a calculated.
+Resulting in a Dice-score of 0.979.

 ![images/predictions.png](images/predictions.png)